Medically reviewed by Abraham Benavides, M.D.

 Are They Still Safe to Eat?

-In terms of food safety, it’s still likely to be totally safe to eat infused gummies, chocolates or anything else that’s melted.
+In terms of food safety, it’s still likely to be totally safe to eat gummies, chocolates or anything else that’s freshly melted.

-The big issue if your edibles get melted is that the dosage is highly unlikely to be dependable.
-While each individual gummy or chunk of chocolate has a precise amount of THC and/or CBD, when multiple doses have melted together, the only thing you can (possibly) be sure about is the total amount in the melted mess.
+The big issue with dosing in this situation is that while each individual gummy or chunk of chocolate has a precise amount of THC and/or CBD, when multiple doses have melted together, the only thing you can (possibly) be sure about is the total amount in the melted mess.
+It’s tempting to think that if you take a “gummy” sized piece from the bulk, you’ll end up with about the right amount, but that’s risky.

 While the already-melted edibles are likely best to be simply thrown away, you can take a few simple steps to make sure that you don’t run into the same issues next time you buy.

-So with this in mind, here are a few key storage tips to keep your cannabis edibles safe and fresh:
+So with this in mind, here are a few simple tips to keep your edibles safe:

-Avoid leaving them in the car: While it isn’t always possible to avoid having your edibles in a hot car on the way back home from the dispensary, you should minimize the time they’re sat in a hot car wherever possible, because this is one of the most likely times for you to run into issues.
+- Avoid leaving them in the car: While it isn’t always possible to avoid having your edibles in a hot car on the way back home from the dispensary, you should minimize the time they’re sat in a hot car wherever possible, because this is one of the most likely times for you to run into issues.
+It would be wise to keep a cooler in your car and store the edibles inside until you get home.